 Cancer Misdiagnosis Attorneys

 Given the progressive nature of most cancers, early detection and diagnosis of cancer can significantly alter the long term impact of the disease and quality of life for the patient.
+For this reason, misdiagnosis, or failure to properly diagnose cancers can be particularly devastating.

 Cancer misdiagnosis can be attributed to: